Facing the blank page is one of the hardest parts of writing. Here are 5 techniques to help you overcome writer’s block and start writing!

 1. Have a time restriction on your writing period

 I only write during my kids’ school hours.
-When they’re at home, I can only work on social media, photography and non-writing work.
+When they’re at home, I can only work on social media, photography, and editing.
 I also know that my brain can only write for about three hours a day without feeling a bit fried.
-(Unless I’m super inspired then, I barely stop writing, but that doesn’t usually happen when I’m writing about making pie.)
+(Unless I’m super inspired then, I barely stop writing, but that doesn’t usually happen when I’m writing about making dinner.)